The 15 Best Spots for Breakfast in Cape Town (2026 Local Guide!)

 New York’s smoked salmon bagel is impossible to beat.
 It’s so delicious, I could honestly eat it every single day.

-They’re known for their insane pastries and crossover creations.
+They’re known for their insanely good pastries and crossover creations.
 I love the blueberry danishes here, and I often treat myself to one at the end of a morning run!
-The iced coffee is so good, too – it’s like a frappuccino, but it’s a million times better than anything you’ll find in Starbucks.
+The iced coffee is so yummy, too – it’s like a frappuccino, but it’s a million times better than anything you’ll find in Starbucks.

 Basically, everything here is just delicious, and it really does stand out as one of the best breakfast spots in Cape Town.